tnkhanh/discover-analyzer/docs/installation.rst

    eval $(opam env)

    # Install dependencies of this project
-   opam pin add extcore git://github.com/sbip-sg/ocaml-extcore.git opam install . --deps-only --with-test
+   opam pin add outils git://github.com/sbip-sg/ocaml-utils.git opam install . --deps-only --with-test

 Note that ``llvm`` bindings for OCaml will be installed by our `customized LLVM